OsamaAdam98/todoNumeroUno/README.md

 This is my shameless first attempt at react and front-end development in general.

-Before installing this on your machine you'll need to first install node and react.
+Before installing this on your machine you'll need to first install node.

 After you've done that, you can clone the respository and install the dependencies